SHA 256 vs SHA 512: Key Encryption Algorithms Differences Explained!

 What are the Various Versions of SHA?

 We have highlighted only SHA-1 and SHA-2 so far.
-However, there are SHA-0, SHA-3, and many other sub-versions of them.
+However, there are SHA-0, SHA-3, and many other sub-versions.
 Let’s discuss all of them!

 SHA VersionsDescription